LUNA007KING/Namada_Telegram_Validator_Bot/README.md

 cp example.env .env
 # Edit .env with your database credentials and bot token
 ```

+### Notice
+1.Before installing the dependencies, it's recommended to create a Python virtual environment to isolate the project dependencies.
-The .env file contains important configuration values.
+2.The .env file contains important configuration values.
 Fill in the values according to your environment:
 - `TELEGRAM_BOT_TOKEN`: Your Telegram bot token.
 - `NAMADA_RPC_URL`: The RPC URL for the Namada blockchain.
 - Database configurations (`DB_USER`, `DB_PASSWORD`, etc.).